incomingstick/OpenRPG/contributing.md

 First and foremost check the [Issues](https://github.com/incomingstick/OpenRPG/issues) page to see what needs to be done.
 Once you're ready to start programming see the Programming Standards section.

 I have broken the goals and needs by the "Difficulty" of the task.
 Beginner tasks will be more specific, such as working on a certain function or method.
 Intermediate tasks will be a little broader, such as creating a specific class or utility.
 Advanced tasks will be major milestones that need to be completed.
 And should only be attempted by someone that understand the language.

 ## Pull Request

 For something to be considered for merging into master it must be submitted as a Pull Request to a current developement branch first.
-Pull requests must follow the format found in the [Issue Template](https://github.com/incomingstick/OpenRPG/blob/patch-v0.3.0-dev/.github/ISSUE_TEMPLATE.md) file.
+Pull requests must follow the format found in the [Pull Request Template](https://github.com/incomingstick/OpenRPG/blob/patch-v0.5.0-dev/.github/PULL_REQUEST_TEMPLATE.md) file.

 ## Programming Standards